Darshan2923/COINVERSE/README.md

-# CryptoTrack: Real-Time Cryptocurrency Tracking App
+# CryptoTrack:- Real-Time Cryptocurrency Tracking App
 <div align='center'><img style="width:16%" src='https://user-images.githubusercontent.com/105128267/220607693-29987a1c-8f0d-4835-9bfe-3b5c9f326b17.png'/></div>

 Welcome to **CryptoTrack**, a powerful React-based application designed to provide real-time information and analysis for various cryptocurrencies.
 With this user-friendly application, you can stay up-to-date with the latest market trends, efficiently track your cryptocurrency portfolios, and make well-informed investment decisions.